 6. If using Microsoft Server, click ‘Request a certificate’ followed by ‘advanced certificate request’.
 You should now have the option to enter the copied text into the field.
 Paste in the copied text and click ‘Submit’.
 Depending on the version of the server and settings, your certificate may be downloaded automatically.
 If your certificate has been downloaded automatically, skip to number 11.

 7. If your certificate wasn’t downloaded automatically then you may receive the following message.
 If you have received the following message, we now need to take some additional steps to retrieve the certificate.
 Following the next steps to retrieve the certificate.

 8. Open the server manager and navigate to Tools > Certificate Authority and expand the certificate authority tree in the left-hand column.
 Click on ‘Pending Requests’ and you should see the certificate that you’ve just requested.
 Right-click on that certificate and select ‘Issue’.

 9. The certificate should disappear from the ‘Pending Requests’ section and will now appear within the ‘Issued Certificates’ section.
 To download and install that certificate on the FMC, double-click on the certificate, click ‘Details’ and ‘Copy to File…’.
 A certificate wizard will open, click ‘Next’ where you will be taken to a screen asking which file format you want to use.
 Select ‘Base-64 Encoded X.509 (.CER)’ and click ‘Next’.
 Select a file name and location for your certificate, click ‘Next’ and click ‘Finish’.

-10. Navigate to the location in which the certificate file was save.
-Right-click on the certificate and open with notepad.
+10. Navigate to the location in which the certificate file was saved.
+Right-click on the certificate and open it with a notepad.
 You should now have the Base-64 text readily available for the next steps.